cwellsx/view/MONOREPO.md

 Given this new method it's sufficient to run `yarn build` in the `ui-react` project -- its build will now also build all its dependencies.
 It's no longer necessary to build or pre-build the dependencies explicitly.

+The commit which implements this change is https://github.com/cwellsx/view/commit/8d046d9

 ## Package names